sahirmemon/vagrant-puppet-nodejs-mongodb-redis-upstart/README.md

 1. Clone this repo
 2. Open up `Terminal` and navigate to the home of this repo
+3. Type in `$ vagrant plugin install vagrant-hostsupdater`
-3. Type in `$ vagrant up`
+5. Type in `$ vagrant up`
-4. Visit your app in the browser at `http://local.myawesomeapp.com`
+6. Visit your app in the browser at `http://local.myawesomeapp.com`